CHEWCHEWW/react-web-editor/README.md

   - What is?
   <p></p>

-  The Style Editor Component is a block component which is handle resize and drag.
-It can also upload image.
+  The Style Editor Component is a block component which can change component's size and location.
+It has powerful features too - uploading image on the screen and changing component's background color.
 If you put your component to children and set css property
-  **position: absolute**,
+  **position: absolute**, You can change your own component's width, height, and location dynamically.
-  You can change your component width, height, and location dynamically.
-If you won't to use this component without Your Own Component, just use this component alone.
+  This component also can be used without children.
   <p></p>
   If you hover your cursor to this component, Two tabs will appear on the screen.
-First tab is a image upload tab, which is help you add an image.
-Second tab is a color handler.
-It can change components's background color.
+The First tab is a uploading image tab, which is help you add an image.
+The Second tab is a color handler.
+It changes component's background color.
   <p></p>

   - Props